Bruises in Children: What’s Normal and When to Worry

 While bruises no doubt hurt, if the pain seems out of the ordinary, it might be a clue that there is an underlying injury.
 “For example, if your child gets a bruise on the knee and can’t walk because it hurts so bad, you should see a doctor,” says Dr. Dixon.
 If a little one who can’t yet communicate well gets big bump to the head or eye area, you might also want to seek a medical professional’s opinion just to be sure it’s not something more serious, such as a concussion.

-Just remember that bruising in kids is completely normal; almost every child has them.
+Just remember that bruising in kids (once they can crawl) is completely normal; almost every child has them.
 “If they’re not accompanied by broken blood vessels or located in unusual places and your child doesn’t seem to be in an excessive amount of pain, then it is probably nothing to worry about,” says Dr. Dixon.